mls-m5/lightpad/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 **Copyright © 2014** Jente Hidskes <hjdskes@gmail.com>

+Some code is based on/copied from the TutorialTextEditor.
+These parts are licensed under the GPLv2 license.
+**Copyright © 2007** Micah Carrick <email@micahcarrick.com>

+Another great help at times has been jjacky from the Arch Linux forums - thank you!